 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).

-As a precautionary measure, it is preferable to avoid the use of Entyvio during pregnancy unless the benefits clearly outweigh any potential risk to both the mother and foetus.
+Entyvio is to be used during pregnancy only if the benefits clearly outweigh any potential risk to both the mother and foetus.

 Breast-feeding